LocktimeSoftware/NetLimiterApiSamples/README.md

 - Most of the samples are .NET framework console application.
 - Samples are kept as simple as possible so the counstructs like try/catch etc. are usually omitted.
 - NetLimiter nuget package (the API) is added to each project.
-- For security reasons, application must run elevated in order to successfully connect to NetLimiter service.
+- For security reasons, application must run elevated in order to modify NetLimiter service settings.
 It's possible to disable this requirement (see below).

 ## How to create project in Visual Studio
 1. Create .NET framework project